ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Patchy fog before 8am, then a chance of rain showers between 9am and 1pm, then a chance of showers and thunderstorms between
+         <h3>Today</h3>A chance of rain showers between 9am and 1pm, then a chance of showers and thunderstorms between 1pm and 5pm, then showers
-         1pm and 5pm, then showers and thunderstorms likely.
-Partly sunny.
+         and thunderstorms likely.
+Mostly cloudy.
 High near 79, with temperatures falling to around 76 in the afternoon.
-South southwest wind 1 to 7 mph.
+Southwest wind 1 to 7 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">